opiopan/simhid-g1000/README.md

 ### Programming via Debugger
 1. **Preparing Debugger**<br>
-    Make sure that a debugger is connected with swd port and debugger controlling software which behave as GDB server such as OpenOCD is running.
+    Make sure that a debugger is connected with swd port (J6) and debugger controlling software which behave as GDB server such as OpenOCD is running.<br>
+    Note that the J6 port does not have a power terminal, so you need to connect a USB port to supply power.

 2. **Programming**<br>
     You can program a firmware by making ```flash``` target with ```DEBUGSERVER``` parameter.